nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 <a name="new_RtcUser_new"></a>

 ### new RtcUser()
-RtcUser is the main class and entry point of the nanoStream WebRTC API.
+An RtcUser is the main class and entry point of the nanoStream Webcaster API.

 **Example**
 ```js